 Step 4: Go-live Checklist for Shopify stores

-After your Magento to Shopify migration is complete, don’t forget to take extensive tests to ensure the solid experience for your customers.
+After your Magento to Shopify migration is complete, don’t forget to take extensive tests to ensure your customers’ solid experience.

 - Check migration results